RanFeng/modular-music-visualizer/README.md

   - Generates the base videos and piano roll mode graphics.

+- [ModernGL Python package](https://github.com/moderngl/moderngl) for making it simple to render fragment shaders at insane speeds under Python, also the main dev for helping me with good practices and how to do stuff.

 - [FFmpeg, FFplay](https://ffmpeg.org), _"A complete, cross-platform solution to record, convert and stream audio and video."_ - and they are not lying!!

   - "The Only One".
 Transforms images into videos, adds sound, filters.